open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 An `InstrumentationModule` describes a set of individual `TypeInstrumentation`s that need to be applied together to correctly instrument a particular library.
-Type instrumentations grouped in a module share helper classes, [muzzle runtime checks](muzzle.md), have the same classloader criteria for application, they get enabled/disabled together.
+Type instrumentations grouped in a module share helper classes, [muzzle runtime checks](muzzle.md), have the same classloader criteria for being applied, and get enabled/disabled together.

 The OpenTelemetry javaagent finds all modules by using the Java `ServiceLoader` API.
 To make your instrumentation visible you need to make sure that a proper `META-INF/services/` file is present in